AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Array slices
 ------------

-One last interesting feature of Ada arrays that we're going to cover is array
-slices: It is possible to take and use a slice of an array in an expression.
+One last feature of Ada arrays that we're going to cover is array slices.
+It is possible to take and use a slice of an array (a contiguous sequence of elements) as a name or a value.

 .. code-block:: ada